Documentation

 Dutch adjective entries with morphological alternation: each adjective typically has three lexical forms — uninflected (rood), inflected with -e (rode), and derived nominalisation in -heid (roodheid).
 A small class of adjectives (forms ending in /ə/, -a, or -en) does not participate in the alternation; this is recorded as inflectionAlternation = false.

 The schema records consensus Dutch grammatical metadata — distinctions that any theory of Dutch adjective semantics could consume.
-Theory- and paper-specific apparatus (the Pasp relational denotation, trope vs kind classification, Chierchia ∩ in het-as-nominaliser) lives in the relevant study files (currently Phenomena/Morphology/Studies/McNallyDeSwart2011.lean).
+Theory- and paper-specific apparatus (the Pasp relational denotation, trope vs kind classification, Chierchia ∩ in het-as-nominaliser) lives in the relevant study files (currently Studies/McNallyDeSwart2011.lean).

 Inflection alternation #